Strick.PlusCon includes several shortcuts or “wrappers” for commonly used Console methods.

 for each method for specific differences.

-Supply foreground and background colors (System.Drawing.Color
+Supply foreground and background colors (System.Drawing.Color) to display

 messages in the console using those colors.